Itai-Nelken/Ubuntu-on-rpi-fixes/docs/index.md

 ```
 you'll be asked for your password.

-if you prefer to create your own shortcut, copy the text bellow to a new file and call it `zoom.desktop`:
+if you prefer to create your own shortcut, copy the text bellow to a new file and call it `zoom.desktop` (you can change whatever you want, but only if you know what you are doing):
 ```
 [Desktop Entry]
 Version=1.0